Help

 Search Settings

 The Search Configuration screen controls how pages are categorised in search results and how user queries are interpreted before being sent to the search engine.
-You can reach it from the Account menu in the admin console, or open it directly at admin.airgentic.com/edit_search.

 Search Result Categories

 Categories let you group indexed pages into named buckets (e.g. Products, Support, News) that appear as filters or labels in search results.
 Each category has matching rules that determine which pages belong to it.
+Configure these on the Categories tab.

 AI Auto-Categorization